Midwest Material Handling, LLC

 Used Tire Rack

-Back in the early 2000s, we sold new tire racks to a growing tire shop near downtown Columbus, Ohio.
-They were expanding their service bay and needed a reliable way to store and display tires, something strong enough to handle daily use and durable enough to sit outside year-round.
+Back in the early 2000s, we sold new outdoor tire racks to a growing tire shop near downtown Columbus, Ohio.
+As part of our broader lineup of industrial storage rack systems, the shop needed a reliable way to store and display tires, something strong enough to handle daily use and durable enough to sit outside year round.

-We supplied them with new steel tire racks, powder-coated and sized specifically for car, light truck/SUV and heavy semi truck tire storage.
-These weren’t used or repurposed pallet racks or retrofitted shelving.
-They were purpose-built for tires with a special depth to handle everything from compact car to light truck tire inventory.
+We supplied them with new steel tire racks, powder coated and sized specifically for car, light truck and SUV, and heavy semi truck tire storage.
+These were not used or repurposed pallet racks or retrofitted shelving.
+They were purpose built for tires with a special depth to handle everything from compact car to light truck tire inventory.
 We also sell truck tire racks, which are simply deeper.

 Durability-Ohio Weather Tested